BogdanMarghescu/YOLOv4-Detection-using-OpenCV/README.md

 # YOLOv4-Detection-using-OpenCV
-YOLOv4 detection using OpenCV DNN module, compiled with CUDA.
+YOLOv4 detection on COCO dataset using OpenCV DNN module, compiled with CUDA.